Shivam-shah12/WE-Backer/README.md

 2. Solidity
 3. Web 3
 4. Metamask
-5. HTML,CSS,JAVASCRIPT and using Figma also
+5. HTML,CSS,JAVASCRIPT and using Figma
+6. Tailwind
+7. Http Request Handling

 ## Installation

 1.Clone the repository

 2.Install dependencies using npm install

 3.Start the development server using npm start

 ## Contributing
 1.Fork the repository

 2.Create a new branch

-3.Make your changes and commit them (We submit in master branch) 4.Push your changes to the forked repository
+3.Make your changes and commit them (We submit in master branch)

+4.Push your changes to the forked repository

 5.Create a pull request

 ##  Aims For Society